thought-machine/intellij-protolint/README.md

 ### Configuration

-The plugin will lint all protobuf file based on the API guidelines by default
+The plugin will lint all protobuf files based on the API guidelines by default

 ### Development